Unity-Technologies/vector-graphics-samples/README.md

 # Vector Graphics Samples

-This repository contains samples of the Vector Graphics features to be used with Unity 2018.1b10 and newer.
+This repository contains samples of the Vector Graphics features to be used with Unity 2018.1 and newer.

 ## Getting Started
 ### Get the Unity Editor
-To get started, download and install the latest Unity 2018.1 beta, here: https://unity3d.com/unity/beta-download
+To get started, download and install the latest Unity 2018.1, here: https://unity3d.com/get-unity/download

 ### Get the Package
 These samples already include the necessary manifest in the Packages folder of the project.